scholarships for military children, spouses, and veterans

 How to apply: For a complete list of all the qualifying colleges please visit the link below.
 Previous awardees were noted for being exceptional examples of “well-rounded” students.

-The scholarship fund is open to all children of military personnel so long as they plan to attend one of the 17 black historical colleges.
+The scholarship fund is open to all children of military personnel as long as they plan to attend one of the 17 black historical colleges.

 Amount: Varies

-The Hero’s Legacy Scholarship was created to provide funds for children of a parent that has fallen in battle or receives full disability compensation.
-It honors not only those that have served, but have had their life significantly altered as a result.
+The Hero’s Legacy Scholarship was created to provide funds for the children of a parent that has fallen in battle or receives full disability compensation.
+It honors not only those that have served but have had their life significantly altered as a result.

 The scholarship is funded by tax proceeds from the book “Of Thee I Sing.
 A Letter to My Daughters” by former U.S. President Barack Obama, as well as private donations.
 The amount to be donated is based on funds received.